behzodcu/analysis_human_lifespan/README.md

 ## Notes

-The final paper and video demonstration are in this repository!
+The final paper for Part 4 and video demonstration (as a .mov) for Part 6 are in this repository!
 There is also a video for the visualization extra credit mentioned in the write-up for Part 4.

 Thank you!